Help is just a phone call away for families, seniors and other individuals who are seeking food assistance anywhere in Colorado.

 - Help applying for SNAP/food stamps by phone and answer specific questions about the application process

-- Referrals to food pantries and free meals, including distance from home, directions, hours of operations, types of food available, holiday meal times and other pertinent information
+- Referrals to food pantries and free meal sites in your area, including directions, hours of operations, types of food available, holiday meal times and other pertinent information

 - Dates, times and locations of nearby sites participating in the statewide summer meals program for kids and teens